sandhyaparna/Data-Science/MLOps/Monitoring ML Models in Production.md

       * categorical_values_check - If there are more unknown values in the current dataset than in the baseline dataset, this violation is flagged.
 This value is dictated by the threshold in monitoring_config.domain_content_threshold.
 * Monitor Model Quality / Model Quality Baseline
    * Model Quality Metrics - https://docs.aws.amazon.com/sagemaker/latest/dg/model-monitor-model-quality-metrics.html
-      * Regression Metrics: mae, mse, rmse, r2
+      * Regression Metrics: mae, mse, rmse, mape(%), r2, Adj r2
-      * Binary Classification Metrics: confusion_matrix, recall, precision, accuracy, recall_best_constant_classifier, precision_best_constant_classifier, accuracy_best_constant_classifier, TPR, TNR, FPR, FNR, receiver_operating_characteristic_curve, precision_recall_curve, auc, f0_5, f1, f2,
+      * Binary Classification Metrics: confusion_matrix, ROC-AUC score,recall, precision, accuracy, recall_best_constant_classifier, precision_best_constant_classifier, accuracy_best_constant_classifier, TPR, TNR, FPR, FNR, receiver_operating_characteristic_curve, precision_recall_curve, auc, f0_5, f1, f2,
       * Multiclass Metrics
    * Model quality monitoring compares the predictions your model makes with ground truth labels to measure the quality of the model.
    * create an alarm when a specific model quality metric doesn't meet the threshold you specify.